Jobs hiring full time

 Employers highly value candidates who are willing to learn new things.
-You can show interest in the work by reading about topics and projects, knowing the history of the company, among others.
+You can show interest in the work by reading about topics and projects and knowing the history of the company, among others.
 It is essential to be informed.

 7. Look for possibilities to train in the area

 There are many agreements between companies and universities that target people who are looking for work without experience.
 These training practices or scholarships are an ideal experience for those who want to train in an area and, at the same time, gain experience.